 Planned giving is when an individual makes a donation, during their lifetime or at death, as part of a financial or estate plan.
-Whether it is through a Will, Retirement assets (IRA, 401K, etc.), or Property, individuals at all income levels can make a meaningful gift to The Franklin Institute through a planned gift.
+Individuals at all income levels can make a meaningful gift to The Franklin Institute through a planned gift.

 A Gift in Your Will or Living Trust